primeau/Larn/README.md

 - going up/down stairs can drop you onto a closed door
 - bank messages aren't printed out
 - store messages aren't printed out
+- object detection showed an empty dot? also treasure fining?
 - enter and exit building is counted as 2 moves

 rename: